Baggage How much luggage can I bring?

 - Any medication (in your carry-on)

-- Food options that meet dietary requirements
+- Food options that meet dietary requirements or pre-order a food box

 Swim fins and snorkel masks are available for hire from The Visitor Centre, open Monday – Saturday.

-What is accessibility like on the islands?
+What is accessibility like on the Cocos Islands?

-Given our remote location and lack of infrastructure, travel to Cocos is recommended for those who have a reasonable level of mobility.
+Travel to Cocos is recommended for those who have a reasonable level of mobility.

 Swimming spots on West Island are only accessible via stairs or off-road beach access and are located at each end of the island – at least 5km from the main settlement.
 They are therefore usually reached by hired vehicle or e-bike.
 Public transport to the ferry is available, however it is not wheelchair accessible.